spidersvr/Domoticz-TUYA-Plugin/README.md

 To update:
 * Go in your Domoticz directory using a command line and open the plugins directory then the Domoticz-TUYA directory.
 * Run: ```git pull```
 * Restart Domoticz.

-## Alternate Install/Update:

-* Simply create a directory under domoticz/plugins directory like 'TUYA' and download/copy the plugin.py file and tuyaha directory (with all its contents) into it.
-* Restart Domoticz.

 ## Configuration